• Partners

 1.1 The Two Main Types of Email Contents

-There are different types of dynamic email contents with several sections and parameters.
+There are different types of dynamic email content with several sections and parameters.

 The two main types are: